 “We Have All The Resources We Need Internally To Address Our Performance Issues;

-We Don’t Need Any Outside Perspective” (Lesson 10)
+We Don’t Need Any Outside Perspective” (Chapter 10)

 Rather than embracing a range of perspectives from sources outside of the business, a leader who plays the devil’s advocate takes the pessimistic approach, highlighting the faults and opposing new ideas.
 Playing devil’s advocate for a leader is a far easier option than looking into possibilities.

 By shutting down any new ideas, leaders reduce their level of risk and reduce the unknowns in a situation, thereby reducing the need to trust people.
 Often, the ‘once bitten, twice shy approach’ rears its head as well—where a leader may have trusted someone in the past, even years earlier, and this has back-fired with them still feeling the pain from that incident.

 Leaders that play the devil’s advocate typically prepare for the worst before it’s even happened.
 They’ll look for problems, such as suggesting that the cost will far outweigh the benefits, and this will demotivate others to try new ideas or to embrace innovation.
 They think they are saving the day with their perspective, when in fact they are encouraging a biased view.